RUB-SysSec/OMEN/README.md

 Contact
 -------
 Visit our [website](https://www.mobsec.rub.de) and follow us on [Twitter](https://twitter.com/hgi_bochum).
-If you are interested in passwords, consider to contribute and to attend at the [International Conference on Passwords (PASSWORDS)](https://passwordscon.org).
+If you are interested in passwords, consider to contribute and to attend the [International Conference on Passwords (PASSWORDS)](https://passwordscon.org).